emiliebarnard/pokemon-in-python/index.md

 where `id` is an integer (`1` as the lowest option) and `name` is a lower-case string where spaces are replaced with `-`

 #### Examples
-The following Python code retreives JSON data for the species named *Butterfree* and stores it into a dictionary with the following keys:
+The following Python code retreives JSON data for the species named <i>Butterfree</i> and stores it into a dictionary with the following keys:

 - `base_happiness`: the happiness when caught by a normal Pokéball; up to 255.
 The higher the number, the happier the Pokémon
 - `capture_rate`: the base capture rate; up to 255.
 The higher the number, the easier the catch